PhoenixAlx/SiViWo/README.md

 # SiViWo
 Simulation of virgin words.
 The idea is to simulate how the new words appear in the language.
+In this project the programation's language used will be python (version 3)